-Books and supplies for first-year M.Arch. students are available at the Charette Store in Avery Hall.
+Books and supplies for Architecture students are available at the Charette Store in Avery Hall.
 The School furnishes lockers and drafting tables, but students must supply their own paper, instruments, and materials.

 The School reserves the right to retain a copy of any work submitted for credit-drawings, designs, plates, essays, or models, as well as any fellowship competition drawings-whether submitted by graduates or by students in residence.